Venezuelan refugee crisis: Traveling

 Venezuelans have emigrated in a number of ways, and images of migrants fleeing by sea have been compared to Cuban exiles.
 Many refugees travel by foot for thousands of miles due to their inability to afford other travel methods, trekking over mountain ranges, walking distances on highways towing suitcases, hitchhiking when able and fording rivers to escape the crisis.
 The majority begin their travels at the border town of Cucuta, Colombia and then leave to their individual destinations.
 Refugees are also susceptible to fake travel guides and robberies along their journey.

 Those who leave by foot are known as los caminantes (the walkers); the walk to Bogotá, Colombia is 350 miles, and some walk hundreds of miles further, to Ecuador or Peru.
 Alba Pereira, who helps feed and clothe about 800 walkers daily in Northern Colombia, said in 2019 she is seeing more sick, elderly and pregnant among the walkers.
 The Colombian Red Cross has set up rest tents with food and water on the side of the roads for Venezuelans.
 Venezuelans also cross into northern Brazil, where UNHCR has set up 10 shelters to house thousands of Venezuelans.
 Images of Venezuelans fleeing the country by sea have raised symbolic comparisons to the images seen from the Cuban diaspora.

 Venezuelan migrants have entered Chile from Bolivia through the Altiplano locality of Colchane.
 The route walked by migrants is arid, cold and lies at 3,600 meters above sea level.
-This route is chose since the more direct, and less harsh route across the Chile–Peru border is better guarded.
+This route is chosen since the more direct, and less harsh route across the Chile–Peru border is better guarded.
 Migrants are aided in the crossing by human smugglers.
 By February 2021 the cost for a family to be crossed from Bolivia into Chile was between US$200 and US$500.
 Migrants have been accused by the alcalde of Colchane and local residents of acting violently by forcing themselves into inhabited houses of Colchane, engaging in theft and occupying public spaces.